Ryan5473/task-managment/README.md

 ### Other Platforms

-FlowMate can be deployed on any platform supporting Next.js:
+it  can be deployed on any platform supporting Next.js:
 - Netlify
 - AWS Amplify
 - Railway